tableau/connector-plugin-sdk/docs/index.md

 ---
 Tableau has great connectivity that allows you to visualize data from virtually anywhere.
 Tableau includes dozens of connectors already, and also gives you the tools to build a new connector with the Tableau Connector SDK.

-With this SDK, you can create a new connector that you can use to visualize your data from any database through an ODBC or JDBC driver.
+With this SDK, you can create a connector that you can use to visualize your data from any database through an ODBC or JDBC driver.
 You can customize connector behavior, fine-tune SQL generation, use the connectivity test harness to validate the connector behavior during the development process, and then package and distribute the connector to users.

 # What is a Tableau connector?